Villars Cave: Entry passage

 On the right hand side of the entry passage the scratch marks of cave bears can be seen.
 Also some painted dots and traits can be noticed either occurring individually or grouped in clusters.

 Holy water fonts room

 This first room along the right-hand passageway can be reached right after the crossing via a descending slope.
-It contains besides very beautiful stalactites and stalagmites also two fairly big saucers which have given it its name.
+It contains besides stalactites and stalagmites also two fairly big saucers which have given it its name.

 Chaos room

 In the 30-metre-long and 15-metre-wide chaos room a partial collapse of the ceiling has happened so that big limestone blocks and slabs were covering the floor.
 Subsequently, the chaos was covered in fairly thick and massive calcite concretions.
 From the more elevated west end of the adjoining salle des bénitiers one has an impressive view of the room.

 Candle room

-Along the left-hand branch the candle room - named after its beautiful stalagmites (candles) - also contains dots and traits but mainly features with some very nice art work like a 40 centimetre bison, the head of a horse and a bovine.
-The room ends in a very narrow passageway that was later enlarged to facilitate the entry to the painting room, which meant that some very beautiful concretionary deposits had to be sacrificed.
+Along the left-hand branch the candle room – named after its stalagmites (candles) – also contains dots and traits but mainly features with some art work like a 40 centimetre bison, the head of a horse and a bovine.
+The room ends in a very narrow passageway that was later enlarged to facilitate the entry to the painting room, which meant that some concretionary deposits had to be sacrificed.